brad-bette/events/README.md

-# Events,
+# Events
 ### Ver: 1.2
 Events Displays important dates according to the specific month.
 If there are no arguments, the current month will be used.

 The month may be specified as a 3 letter month name, such as Jun or Apr.
 The months are case sensitive, however you can capitalize the first letter.
-A full list of months are displayed bellow under *Months*.
+A full list of months are displayed bellow under **Months**.

 There a special color codes that you can customize your date file with, see **Codes** for more information.